sophiedamelio/project_4/README.md

 - AAU, I want click 'share' on a composition and be given options of links, etc to share outside of app

-- AAU, select 'current work' on a composition, that one is the default display on index (replacing the first composition as default.
+- AAU, select 'current work' on a composition, that one is the default display on the home page (replacing the first composition as default.
 Only one 'current work' at a time)

 - AAU, I want to be able to add Tags on songs for what instrument they are with (guitar, ukulele, vocal/melody only, piano, bass, other)